BankkRoll/pumpfundler/README.md

 ## Documentation

-For detailed documentation, please refer to the `/docs` directory or visit the [documentation site](https://pumpfundler.mintlify.app/).
+For detailed documentation, please refer to the `/docs` directory.

 ## License